plaid/react-native-plaid-link-sdk/README.md

             token: "#GENERATED_LINK_TOKEN#",
             // OPTIONAL - log level.
             logLevel: LinkLogLevel.ERROR,
-            // A `Bool` indicating that Link should skip displaying a loading animation until the Link UI is fully loaded.
+            // OPTIONAL - A `Bool` indicating that Link should skip displaying a loading animation until the Link UI is fully loaded.
             // See Types.ts for more information.
             noLoadingState: false,
         }}